Re The $200 Billion Electric School Bus Bust Chris Goodfellow: Are we thinking rationally? The stunning extra cost to property…

 Senate Hearings Begin for Wealthiest Cabinet in U.S. History Despite Lack of Vetting

 Tillerson’s net worth is at least $300 million, and several other nominees hold assets of more than a billion dollars, including Commerce Secretary Wilbur Ross, whose confirmation hearing is on Thursday.
-As Cabinet appointees, the nominees are required to submit a financial disclosure report that’s used by the agencies they’re to take over, along with the Office of Government Ethics.
 The New York Times reports some of the nominees have so many assets, there are not enough boxes on the standard form for them.
 See also Six Confirmation Hearings, Trump News Conference Scheduled on One Day

 (The Atlantic) … Federal nepotism laws seem to prohibit such an appointment, but Trump and Kushner may be able to bend the rules.
 In a similar vein, Senate Republicans are rushing to hold confirmation hearings for eight of Trump’s Cabinet nominees this week even though four of them haven’t yet completed the ethics review process—breaking a longstanding tradition and causing concern from the independent Office of Government Ethics.
 Meanwhile, Jeff Sessions, the nominee for attorney general, continues to defend his civil-rights record.
 One example he and his allies have cited is his role in prosecuting two members of the Ku Klux Klan in 1982—but the details of that case don’t seem to support Sessions’s claims.